-Even after half-a-century of Indian Independence, the fate of education, educators, and students has hardly improved.
+Even after half-a-century Indian Independence, the fate of education, educators, and students has hardly improved.
 The apathy of the power that is, including a large section of society, has not changed when it comes to human resource development and education.
-Even now there is more than four crore educated unemployed youths in India.
+Even now, there is more than four crore educated unemployed youths in India.

 The democratization of higher education rankings institutions, though a noble concept, has in the past 20 years turned campuses into a cauldron of stinking filth.
 These are managed by affiliations charged with little regard for excellence, honesty, and intellectual probity.
 Unethical and politically-motivated decisions serve a few and are reflections of societal catharsis.